 Instead of sketching the time series plots, students can use the actual GLOBE temperature, precipitation, and soil moisture data recorded by each school to create their own graphs.
-Following the instructions provided to create time series plots, you can retrieve the data for the schools and time period selected by selecting "show table."
+Following the instructions provided to create time series plots, you can retrieve the data for the schools and time period selected by selecting "View Layer Table."
 It will show all the data reports of the selected parameter for the time period you selected.
-Scroll down to view the data table